nova-video-player/aos-AVP/faq/faq.md

 If you get an empty blue screen at application start, just reboot your device to get in a sane state.

+## Resume points not working

+Please check if you have enabled private mode which prevents resume points to be recorded.

 ## Trakt complains about no Internet connection

 Trakt can report that there is no Internet connection when you use specific adblocking or a Pi-hole.
 In order to overcome this issue you need to whitelist these domains: